 Letters of credit holds the largest share in the industry

 A detailed breakup and analysis of the market based on the offering have also been provided in the report.
 This includes letters of credit, bill of lading, export factoring, insurance, and others.
 According to the report, letters of credit accounted for the largest market share as they provide a secure method for international trade transactions by ensuring that payment will be made to the seller upon the presentation of compliant shipping documents.
 They offer a high level of risk mitigation, particularly for parties new to trade relationships or dealing with uncertain trading environments.
-They come in various types, including revocable and irrevocable, with irrevocable letters of credits being the commonly used due to their binding nature.
+They come in various types, including revocable and irrevocable, with irrevocable letters of credit being commonly used due to their binding nature.

 Export factoring is a financing option that involves the sale of the accounts receivable (invoices) of companies to a factoring company at a discount.
 This provides immediate liquidity to exporters, allowing them to receive cash for goods or services sold on credit terms.
 Export factoring helps businesses manage cash flow, reduce credit risk, and focus on expanding their international sales.
 It is particularly useful for SMEs looking to optimize their working capital and mitigate the challenges of delayed payments.

 Trade credit insurance is a segment that offers protection against non-payment risks, ensuring that businesses receive payment even if their buyers default.
 It provides security and peace of mind for exporters, enabling them to explore new markets and expand their consumer base without the fear of payment defaults.
 Trade credit insurance helps businesses manage trade-related risks and uncertainties, making it a valuable offering in the trade finance market.
+Moreover, Association of British Insurers (ABI) states that trade credit insurance serves as a catalyst for business growth, with nearly 14,000 policies secured by British companies in 2021.
+These policies not only safeguard businesses but also foster their expansion.

 Breakup by Service Provider: